‘Outstanding’ University sculptor wins Storrar Cowdry Fine Art Prize

 8 June, 2018

-Robin Gill of Storrar Cowdry presented ‘The Storrar Cowdry Prize for Fine Art’ to sculptor Aveline Kyffin at this year’s Valedictory Ceremony.
+Storrar Cowdry presented ‘The Storrar Cowdry Prize for Fine Art’ to sculptor Aveline Kyffin at this year’s Valedictory Ceremony.
 The prize included a year’s membership to the Tate Galleries across the UK.

 Aveline, who with her husband ran an illustration and design studio in South Africa before moving to Llandudno in North Wales, now facilitates art workshops for people in the community and other groups in North Wales.